A Truly Holistic Healing Art

 Here’s a simple example: A little boy wakes up suddenly with a very high fever.
 His neck hurts, his cheeks are so red they are nearly purple, his pupils are dilated, and he is slightly delirious.
 The remedy chosen is Belladonna.
 Why that one of the thousands available?
 Because when that remedy (in a highly diluted and “potentized” state prepared by reputable homeopathic pharmacies) is given to a healthy person, it produces the exact same symptoms that the little boy experienced.
 Like cures like.
 When he is given the remedy that produces those symptoms-and he has those very same symptoms-that disease state is cured and the symptoms vanish.
 This law was renewed by Samuel Hahnemann, the founder of classical homeopathy, but was first brought to light by Hippocrates himself, the father of medicine.

-In homeopathy, suppression is not only seen as not helpful in any meaningful way, but as dangerous because while it may temporarily make symptoms disappear, it does not cure.
+In homeopathy, suppression is not only seen as not helpful in any meaningful way, but as potentially dangerous.
+For while it may temporarily make symptoms disappear, it does not cure.
 In fact, it drives the disease state deeper in and further up into the organism.
-So, a person whose psoriasis is “treated” with cortisone may see his skin clear up for a while, but in due time, he becomes increasingly irritable, depressed and starts to develop a cough and recurrent bronchial infections (one of many possibilities, but one in fact which I have seen).
+As an example, a person whose psoriasis is “treated” with cortisone may see his skin clear up for a while, but in due time he becomes increasingly irritable, depressed and starts to develop a cough and recurrent bronchial infections (one of many possibilities, but one in fact which I have seen).
 These infections are in turn treated by antibiotics.
 So the acute inflammatory state disappeared, but the psoriasis returns and he becomes increasingly agitated and has to be put on anti-depressants.
 Soon, he develops arthritis.
 And so it goes for years.
 An individual I know who chose that path now has a small cancerous lesion.

 I have consulted for years on the value and place of homeopathy in the realm of alternative therapies available to people.
 And in so doing have worked with numerous medical doctors and their patients.
 Many who come to learn about homeopathy often confuse it with herbal medicine, naturopathy, holistic psychotherapy, acupuncture, the use of supplements, and nutrition.
 While physicians and practitioners who employ those methods of treatment may also at times use homeopathy, they are not the same.